Could a language spoken 10,000 years ago be understood today? Apparently, the answer is “yes.”

-A May 2013 article in the United Kingdom’s MailOnline.com says that researchers have uncovered a language people living in Europe spoke during the Ice Age.
-That language has 23 words still used today.
+A May 2013 article in the United Kingdom’s Mailonline.com says that researchers have uncovered a language people living in Europe spoke during the Ice Age.
+Twenty-three of the words in this language are, according to philologists, still used in modern languages.
 The researchers believe people could hold a simple conversation using this language today.
 The University of Reading study shows that the super language included words like: I, you, we, man and bark.

 Oldest Words Spoken Include “To Give” and “Mother”

 The Huffington Post Canada calls the words in this language the oldest words still spoken.
 To the word list above they add: Thou, not, that, to give, who, this, what, old, mother, to hear, hand, fire, to pull, black, to flow, ashes, to spit and worm.
 These “common words” point to the existence of a linguistic super-family tree that unites seven major language families of Eurasia.
 People from as far away as Portugal and Alaska; Russia and India may have been able to communicate in similar language.

 Using statistical models, Mark Pagel, Professor of Evolutionary Biology at the University of Reading, and his team believe that certain words have changed so slowly over long periods of time that they retain traces of their ancestry for 10,000 or more years.